mircealungu/homepage/content/post/18-09-07--DB-Indexes.md

 The first line shows us that the endpoint was computing stuff for 43 seconds!

-The last line shows that 98% of the the 43 seconds is spent in the following code (which is not fully visible in the image):
+The last line shows that 98% of the time is spent in the following code line (which is not fully visible in the image):

 &nbsp;